-After Hindenburg‘s handover of power to Hitler in 1933, Lemke was illegally active, was arrested by the Gestapo on March 8, 1934 and taken to the Konzentrationslager KoLaFu.
-He was tried, after 14 months of imprisonment and torture, with high treason.
-However, it was only possible to prove against him possession of Communist literature, and they had to drop the accusation of treason.
+After Paul von Hindenburg‘s handover of power to Hitler in 1933, Lemke was arrested for illegal activities by the Gestapo 8 March 1934 and taken to the Fuhlsbüttel concentration camp; ‘Konzentrationslager KoLaFu’.
+After 14 months of imprisonment and torture, he was indicted for high treason.
+However, the possession of Communist literature was the only evidence the Gestapo had, so they had to drop the accusation of high treason.

-The punishment for this was 9 months, which Lemke had already served whilst under interrogation, but the Gestapo was not interested in releasing him.
-He was immediately transferred to Dachau concentration camp and put in an unlit cell for 6 weeks.
-For 22 months, Adolf Lemke was kept in Dachau, where he was tortured and severely mistreated.
+The punishment for possession of Communist literature was none months in prison, which Lemke had already served whilst under interrogation, but the Gestapo was not interested in releasing him.
+He was immediately transferred to Dachau concentration camp and put in an unlit cell for six weeks.
+Adolf Lemke was kept in Dachau for 22 months, where he was severely mistreated and tortured.

 On 22 April 1937, Gestapo he was brought him back to Hamburg.
 He was placed under police guard and taken to the hospital.

 It took Lemke four months to partially recover.
 Shortly after his release from the hospital, he fled to Holland with the intention of going to Spain to fight in the Spanish Civil war.
 He succeeded.

 In November 1937, Lemke was assigned to the anti-aircraft battery Argument Dimitrov.

 During his time in Argument Dimitrov, he kept a diary.
 His notes clearly communicate how unequal the struggle was; here are some examples:

 March 27 1938 The enemy has discovered the position of our battery.
 51 German bombers shower our position with bombs.
 We shoot down four aircraft.
 Two of our comrades are killed by the bombs and several are wounded.